project-forth-works/project-forth-works/Communication-Protocols/I2C/readme.md

   ***
 ### Pseudo code for low level bitbang I2C ###

-This pseudo code is without the use of clock streching.
+This pseudo code is without the use of clock stretching.
 This is only necessary when you use a multi master system or I2C slaves implemented on slow microcontrollers.
 Note that the used example works on on a chip with a push/pull output ports

 ```